Hermann Göring: Nazi potentate

 Hitler was deeply concerned that Ernst Röhm, the chief of the SA, was planning a coup.
 Himmler and Reinhard Heydrich plotted with Göring to use the Gestapo and SS to crush the SA.
 Members of the SA got wind of the proposed action and thousands of them took to the streets in violent demonstrations on the night of 29 June 1934.
 Enraged, Hitler ordered the arrest of the SA leadership.
 Röhm was shot dead in his cell when he refused to commit suicide; Göring personally went over the lists of prisoners—numbering in the thousands—and determined who else should be shot.
 At least 85 people were killed in the period of 30 June to 2 July, which is now known as the Night of the Long Knives.
-Hitler admitted in the Reichstag on 13 July that the killings had been entirely illegal, but claimed a plot had been under way to overthrow the Reich.
+Hitler admitted in the Reichstag on 13 July that the killings had been entirely illegal but claimed a plot had been under way to overthrow the Reich.
 A retroactive law was passed making the action legal.
 Any criticism was met with arrests.

 One of the terms of the Treaty of Versailles, which had been in place since the end of World War I, stated that Germany was not allowed to maintain an air force.
-After the 1926 signing of the Kellogg–Briand Pact, police aircraft were permitted.
+After the 1928 signing of the Kellogg–Briand Pact, police aircraft were permitted.
 Göring was appointed Air Traffic Minister in May 1933.
 Germany began to accumulate aircraft in violation of the Treaty, and in 1935 the existence of the Luftwaffe was formally acknowledged, with Göring as Reich Aviation Minister.

 During a cabinet meeting in September 1936, Göring and Hitler announced that the German rearmament programme must be sped up.
 On 18 October, Hitler named Göring as Plenipotentiary of the Four Year Plan to undertake this task.
 Göring created a new organisation to administer the Plan and drew the ministries of labour and agriculture under its umbrella.
-He bypassed the economics ministry in his policy-making decisions, to the chagrin of Hjalmar Schacht, the minister in charge.
+He bypassed the Economics Ministry in his policy-making decisions, to the chagrin of Hjalmar Schacht, the minister in charge.
 Huge expenditures were made on rearmament, in spite of growing deficits.
-Schacht resigned on 8 December 1937, and Walther Funk took over the position, as well as control of the Reichsbank.
-In this way, both of these institutions were brought under Göring's control under the auspices of the Four Year Plan.
+Schacht resigned on 26 November 1937, and Göring took over the Economics Ministry on an interim basis until January 1938.
+He then managed to install Walther Funk in the position, who also took control of the Reichsbank when Schacht was forced out of that post as well in January 1939.
+In this way, both of these institutions effectively were brought under Göring's control under the auspices of the Four Year Plan.
 In July 1937, the Reichswerke Hermann Göring was established under state ownership – though led by Göring – with the aim of boosting steel production beyond the level which private enterprise could economically provide.